localvoid/ivi/README.md

 `useSelect()` creates a selector hook.

-Selectors are used for sideways data loading and accessing current context.
+Selectors are used for sideways data accessing or retrieving data from the current context.
+It is a low-level and more flexible alternative to redux connectors.

 ```js
 const Pixel = component((c) => {